ProjectBorealis/ueversionator/README.md

 ### uproject association

-A UE uproject file's `EngineAssociation` key needs to be modified with a `ue4v:` prefix, followed by the version of the custom build.
+A UE uproject file's `EngineAssociation` key needs to be modified with a `uev:` prefix, followed by the version of the custom build.

 ```
 {
     "FileVersion": 3,
-    "EngineAssociation": "ue4v:4.24-custom",
+    "EngineAssociation": "uev:4.24-custom",
     "Category": "",
     "Description": "",
     "Modules": [